Elreezy-max/group4-project-website/README.md

 and innovation.
   To combat this I could partner up with complemenitive personality types like **ISTJs**, **ENTJs**, **ENFPs**, or **INFPs**.
 The first two types are well organized and detailed- oriented who value efficiency and clear planning.
 The others are creative types who could collaborate by bringing new ideas and different perspectives.
 Conflicts will occur with members who perfer a flexible or procrastinate.
-We could manage this by using clear communication of expectations and goals, regular check-ins, and by recognizing that different approaches can improve outcome.
+We could manage this by using clear communication of expectations and goals, regular check-ins, and by recognizing that different approaches can improve outcomes.